shosseini811/BuiltinArticleTtest/README.md

    else:
        print("Fail to reject the null hypothesis; there is no significant difference between the petal lengths of Iris setosa and Iris versicolor.")

-This t-test compares the mean petal lengths of Iris setosa and Iris versicolor, and the result should indicate that there is a significant difference between the two species.
+This t-test compares the mean petal lengths of Iris setosa and Iris versicolor.
+The obtained p-value, which is approximately `5.40e-62` indicates that there is a significant difference between the two species.

 ## Section 4: Sample T-Test with tips dataset in Python
 ### Sub-section 4: Steps to Calculate